 A study of the structure and functions of the human body from the molecular, cellular, and tissue levels or organization.
 The integumentary, skeletal, muscular, digestive and endocrine systems are covered.
-Prerequisite: Biology 101.
+Prerequisite: Biology 101 and either Chemistry 101, 105, or its equivalent.
 FA (RI)

 BIO 206.
-HUMAN ANATOMY AND PHYSIOLOGY II 4 SHO
+HUMAN ANATOMY AND PHYSIOLOGY II 4 SHC